When Is It Too Late to Fix Spraddle Leg in Chicks?

 When Is It Too Late to Fix Spraddle Leg?

 Here’s the short answer: you’ve got the best shot if you act within the first 1–3 days after hatching.
+I’ve had the best luck bracing on day 1 or 2.
+By day 4, it’s hit or miss.

 That’s when joints and muscles are still flexible, and chicks are resilient.
-By day 4 or 5, you may still see progress with bracing and TLC—especially if the chick has been eating and scooting around.
+By day 4 or 5, you may still see progress with bracing and TLC, especially if the chick has been eating and scooting around.

 But once a chick hits a week old, things get tougher: